-The stick was a bit weathered: the edge of the trim hat had broken off years before, and so had the hand-rest ― they were glued together, and all the switches were removed from the shaft so I could fit modern cables.
+The stick was a bit weathered: the edge of the trim hat had broken off years before, and so had the palm-rest ― they were glued together, and all the switches were removed from the shaft so I could fit modern cables.
 This was harder than it looks!
 There were screws under resin-filled holes.
 This resin was unbelievably hard to scrape off, and I distinctly remember it took ages.

 Unfortunately, I had no way of building the analogue joystick mechanics (the Apple had analogue joysticks, just like the later IBM PC).
 So I experimented with something that had been in my mind for weeks at the time: tilt switches.
 These things are not solid state, and not built inside IC packages.
 They're little glass bulbs with a drop of mercury and two electrodes.
 The mercury moves freely inside.
 Give the bulb enough tilt, and the mercury moves to make or break contact.
 These were used in pinballs to detect tampering (hence the name).